+What do olympic athletes eat?
 What does it take to be in top shape for the Olympics?
-What an athlete eats is as important as how hard they train.
-Photographer Umit Bektas found out just how much athletes eat when preparing for the 2012 Summer Olympics to be held in London.
+What they eat is as important as how hard they train.
+Photographer Umit Bektas found out just how much olympic athletes eat when preparing for the 2012 Summer Olympics to be held in London.

 Umit photographed the daily meals of Turkish athletes, some of whom eat as little as 1,500 calories and as much as 3,500 calories a day, depending on their dietary needs.
 What do their Olympic meals look like?
 See below.

 Elif Jale Yesilirmak, wrestling, 3,000 calories a day